The First 101 Days of a Successful CFO

 Even with all that preparation, we imagine you have a few butterflies fluttering wildly in your stomach.
 Our wish for you is great success.
 Maybe we can even help settle the butterflies and get you off to a great start in your new job.

-We are calling this revised post The First 101 Days of a Successful CFO.
-It’s a road map to assess where your efforts in the accounting, finance and treasury functions should be focused in your first 101 days.
+The First 101 Days of a Successful CFO is a road map to help you assess where your efforts in the accounting, finance and treasury functions and in you leadership role should be focused in your first 101 days.

 The 9 components to be assessed are: